 1. Processing of personal data

-When you use the Adverity Platform to process data relating to identifiable natural persons (Personally Identifying Information, “PII” or “personal data”) you are responsible for compliance with the provisions of data protection laws (esp. the EU General Data Protection Regulation, “GDPR” and national data protection legislation).
-The requirements of the GDPR may also apply to processing of PII outside of the EU (see Art 3 GDPR) and may mandate to designate a representative in the EU in case you are not established within the EU.
+When you use the Adverity Platform to process data relating to identifiable natural persons (“personal data”) you are responsible for compliance with the provisions of data protection laws (esp. the EU General Data Protection Regulation, “GDPR” and national data protection legislation).
+The requirements of the GDPR may also apply to processing of personal data outside of the EU (see Art 3 GDPR) and may mandate to designate a representative in the EU in case you are not established within the EU.

-The Adverity Platform features special PII warnings (see point 8 below) to notify you when you are selecting connectors that may process PII (e.g. CRM databases).
-PII may be processed when you use the Adverity Platform to load data from connectors or when using this data in your reports.
+The Adverity Platform features special personal data warnings (see point 8 below) to notify you when you are selecting connectors that may process personal data (e.g. CRM databases).
+Personal data may be processed when you use the Adverity Platform to load data from connectors or when using this data in your reports.

 Anonymised data is not subject to the GDPR.
-Please note, that the process of anonymizing PII (e.g. for anonymizing IP addresses) must also comply with the applicable data protection provisions and falls within the scope of this ADPG.
+Please note, that the process of anonymizing personal data (e.g. for anonymizing IP addresses) must also comply with the applicable data protection provisions and falls within the scope of this ADPG.

 2. Special categories of personal data or criminal data

 Please be aware that the Adverity Platform is not intended to process special categories of personal data (“sensitive data”) or personal data relating to criminal convictions and offences (“criminal data”).
 Sensitive data are personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership; genetic data or biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation.
 When processing such personal data stricter requirements and limitations apply (see Art 9 and 10 GDPR).
+Please note that processing of sensitive and criminal data might be an issue for customers who are companies from the health industry sector, political parties or entities of religious communities.
 Thus, you may consult with your legal counsel before processing such personal data.

 3. Roles and responsibilities